Software Alternatives, Accelerators & Startups

 • For those who moved on - how?

 Enterprise IT and MSP IT are two different worlds.
 Many MSP techs find moving into enterprise environments hard because they are not used to enterprise solutions.
 Making sure certain skills are on your resume really helps.
 Hypervisor exp is a must, azure and google workplace exp will help a lot.
 If you are going to pursue the windows career route knowing what you want to specialize in goes a long way ...
-Source: almost 2 years ago
+Source: over 3 years ago

 • I need to change work Fields